 If the thyroid is found to be under active then it is very common for adrenal fatigue issues to also be present which can amplify some of the symptoms.
 Adrenal function should also be tested for by measuring DHEA and Cortisol levels.
 If it too is under active it will also require treatment in order to treat the complete picture and not just a part of it.
 By addressing all hormones that are out of balance ensures a more complete treatment instead of addressing only one or two of them.
 Remember all of our endocrine glands are intimately connected and if one hormone is out of balance a cascade effect can occur which will throw them all out if left untreated.

-(1) In mild to moderate cases certain nutrient combinations may be potentially useful to support thyroid function which includes iodine, tyrosine, selenium, zinc and Vitamin D. We produce a Thyroid Care Plus capsules which contain all the necessary nutrients for healthy thyroid function which are available online once you have logged into the members section of our website.
+(1) In mild to moderate cases certain nutrient combinations may be potentially useful to support thyroid function which include nutrients such as iodine, tyrosine, selenium, zinc and Vitamin .

 NOTE: Thyroid blood test results would determine which of these would be more suitable.

-(2) Moderate to severe cases may require stronger treatments which could include appropriate tailor made compounded bioidentical T3 and T4 combinations, natural dessicated thyroid gland extract (Armour Thyroid), slow release T3 or T4 supplementation depending on the specific needs of each individual.
+(2) Moderate to severe cases may require stronger treatments which may include thyroid supplementation which should ideally be tailor made to the specific needs of each individual.

 Finally thyroid problems energetically are the result of a stagnation of energy in the throat area as a result of not expressing yourself, holding back or not saying what you really think and/or feel.
 Therefore in order to energetically heal your thyroid problem you need to start speaking your truth and not hold back out of what ever fear you may have of expressing yourself.